 What are other ways to enjoy an outdoor living space year-round?

 The kitchen is the heart of every home, no matter how big, small, new or old it is.
 When you connect your kitchen to an outdoor living area, the space quickly doubles or even triples, which means you can host more people and expand your home’s footprint.
-Consider putting in a NanaWall (big glass doors that fold back on themselves) or sliding doors for an open floor plan that gives that resort-style outdoor living feel.
+Consider putting in a scenic door from Marvin to help create an open floor plan that provides that resort-style outdoor living feel.

 Should I add a water feature to my outdoor living space?